Dan has addressed the following topics in over 300 presentations, keynotes, and workshops:

 3. Maintaining an Encouraging Classroom

 Guidance teaches children to solve their problems rather than punishing children for having problems they can’t resolve.
-In maintaining an encouraging classroom, the teachers uses guidance talks, conflict mediation, class meetings, crisis-management techniques, and comprehensive guidance.
-Dan discusses these techniques using anecdotes, video clips, and group discussion.
+In maintaining an encouraging classroom, the teachers use guidance talks, conflict mediation, class meetings, crisis-management techniques, and comprehensive guidance.
+Dan discusses these techniques using anecdotes, video clips, and group discussions.

 4. The Goals of Guidance: Democratic Life Skills

 Guidance is more than keeping children “in line” in kindly ways.
 Guidance means teaching children the skills they need to function as productive citizens and healthy individuals.
-These skills, democratic life skills, are the goals of guidance and are the long term abilities that will help our descendants make it into the next century.
-In brief the skills include the abilities to: express strong emotions in non-hurting ways; make decisions intelligently and ethically; work cooperatively to solve problems; and be accepting of others whatever their unique human qualities.
+These skills, democratic life skills, are the goals of guidance and are the long-term abilities that will help our descendants make it into the next century.
+In brief, the skills include the ability to: express strong emotions in non-hurting ways; make decisions intelligently and ethically; work cooperatively to solve problems; and be accepting of others whatever their unique human qualities.
 Dan uses practical anecdotes to illustrate and discuss the teaching and learning of democratic life skills

 5. Guidance with Boys